xnd-project/xnd-all/doc/tutorials/naive_bayes.rst

         type='var * var * string')

-Naive Bayes Classifier
+Compute the Vocabulary
 ----------------------

-Let's create the "vocabulary", which is a set of all the words that appear in our corpus.
+The next step is to create the *vocabulary*, which is a set of **all** the words that appear in our corpus.

-This may not be a job for XND, but if it were, here is an idea for an interface for it.
+(This may not be a job suitable for XND, but if it were, what follows is an idea of an interface for it.)

 .. code-block:: python